 Skip to main content

-Here are eight college success tips to carry with you throughout your degree program.
+Here are 5 college success tips to carry with you throughout your degree program.

-“Generally, we take a look at (learners’) responsibilities they have outside of school and talk about what has to be a priority and what can be pushed off,” she said.
-“Once we have identified the ‘non-negotiables,’ we start using a calendar to schedule those events and see where there is space for school.”
+She said advisors generally take a look at a student's responsibilities outside of school and discuss what has to be a priority.
+“Once we have identified the ‘non-negotiables,’ we start using a calendar to schedule those events and see where there is space for school,” she said.

 If you map out your assignment deadlines and manage your time wisely, you’ll be in a better position to balance all of your commitments.
 Your syllabus outlines your assignments for the term, and you can refer back to this when you're planning your monthly or weekly schedule.

 “I think it’s important to first explore why a student is struggling with time management,” she said.
 “Are they procrastinating?
 Do they dislike the course?
-Are they getting distracted when trying to complete schoolwork? … Once that ‘why’ is determined, we can start to figure out what will help them combat these issues.”
+Are they getting distracted when trying to complete schoolwork?"

 When you tap into your school’s community, you’ll discover you have a whole support system that wants to see you succeed.